MdTanvirulIslam/ic-devops-batch3/linux-assignment/command-details.md

+## File System Navigation
+   1. List the contents of the home directory.
+   2. Change the current directory to /var/log and list its contents.
+   3. Find and display the path to the bash executable using the which command.
+   4. Find current shell

 ### 1. List the contents of the home directory

 Run the following command to list the contents of the home directory: